-- b.
+- employed prior to, during, and after the encroachment to insure the viability of the tree. - b.
 Where compaction might occur due to traffic or materials through the protection area, the area shall first be mulched with a minimum four-inch layer of wood chips or a six-inch layer of pine straw.
 Equipment or materials storage shall not be allowed within the tree protection zone. - c.
 In no instance shall any effluent associated with construction process, including concrete mixing, pouring, or rinsing processes, drain onto lands protected by tree protection fencing or other control measures.